danvuk567/Global-Supply-Chain-Analysis/Python-Supply-Chain-Data-Exploration/readme.md

 Categories are unique to products based on *Product Card Id* so the *Categories* can be extracted as a Dimension table one level below *Department*.
 The remaining product columns belong to the *Product* Dimension table one level below *Category*.

-For the *Customers* table, we want to ensure that the *Latititude* and *Longitude* are valid geographical coordinates.
+For the *Customers* table, we want to ensure that the *Latitude* and *Longitude* are valid geographical coordinates.
 Are they unique to country, city, state, street and zip code.

         df_loc = df_sup[['Customer City', 'Customer State', 'Customer Country', 'Customer Street', 'Customer Zipcode','Latitude', 'Longitude']].copy()
         df_loc.drop_duplicates(inplace=True)